tamirco2003/timg/README.md

 To convert an timg file to png, just drag it onto the "timgToPng.py" file.
 The outputs will be called "out.timg" and "out.jpg".
 "timgImageViewer.py" works the same way right now.
-## What comes next?
-I'm making it "modular".
 ## More importantly, why?
 Good Question.